emca-it/OP5-Documentation/README.md

 		This check takes 2 OID and reports the Percentage 1 is of the other.
 It also allows you to monitor if a device like a disk goes from having a value to 0

 	sync-local-admins-to-pollers
 		This allows you to select a local user group on your master and sync it down to the pollers.
+(Not Production Tested source RC)